Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Establish a clean, scalable, and professional repository structure for a data engineering project.

 **My Prompt to AI:**
 > "Design a professional Python project structure for a data pipeline that fetches data from two APIs, processes it, and serves it to a Streamlit dashboard.
 Include directories for source code, tests, configuration, data, logs, and notebooks.
-Also, suggest a good `.gitignore` file for a Python project and a `pyproject.toml` with common data science libraries like pandas, requests, and streamlit."
+Also, suggest a good `.gitignore` file and a `pyproject.toml` with common data science libraries."

 **AI's Contribution:**
-*   The AI generated a directory tree very similar to the one used in the final project.
+*   The AI generated a directory tree that was nearly identical to the final project structure.
 *   It provided a standard `.gitignore` file that included entries for `.venv`, `.env`, `__pycache__/`, `*.log`, and data directories, which was crucial for keeping the repository clean and secure.
 *   It generated a `pyproject.toml` file with `[project.dependencies]` listing `pandas`, `requests`, `streamlit`, `plotly`, `python-dotenv`, `pyyaml`, and `tenacity`.